lucamolteni/Contribute-To-Drools-Executable-Model/blogpost-drools-model-compiler.md

 `jar -tf target/name_of_the_kjar.jar`

 And you'll see all the Executable Model classes under and the `drools-model` file.
-Yet another way to do it is to check the maven log for this phrase:
+Another way to do it is to check the maven log for this phrase:

 ```